This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How to Determine Prey Size

-✔ Prey diameter: Should be smaller in diameter than the thickest part of your boa.
+✔ Prey diameter: Should equal the widest part of your boa’s body

 Avoiding Overfeeding Risks